The Best Things to do in NYC this Weekend

 -

-The House of Cannabis
+Visit the House of Cannabis

 Museum in SoHoAdd to myNY addedThere’s a new museum in New York City: The House of Cannabis (THC NYC)!
 Spread over three floors, there are a total of ten different immersive exhibits that guide visitors through the many dimensions of cannabis.
 On this multi-sensory journey, you’ll learn about cannabis’ influence on music, fashion, and art, as well as the history of cannabis culture.